Krishna Kumari (regent)

 Rajmata Krishna Kumari (10 February 1926 – 3 July 2018) was an Indian politician.
 She was the Maharani consort of Marwar-Jodhpur as the spouse of Maharaja Hanuwant Singh, and the titular regent of Marwar-Jodhpur during the minority of Gaj Singh II in 1952-1970.
 She was a Member of Parliament, Lok Sabha, in 1971-1977.

 Life

+Krishna Kumari was born on 10 February 1926 to Ghanshyamsinhji Ajitsinhji as the princess of Dhrangadhra State.
+She was educated by British governesses at the palace school along with her brothers and cousins.

 She was the last Maharani consort of Marwar-Jodhpur in 1947–1949 as the spouse of Maharaja Hanuwant Singh.

+Political life

-She contested the Lok Sabha election in 1971 from Jodhpur and won, serving until 1977.
+She contested the 1971 Indian general election for the Jodhpur Lok Sabha constituency and won, serving until 1977.

+Death

 She died on 3 July 2018, in Jodhpur, aged 92.